formulanano/formulanano-website/CONTRIBUTING.md

 * If you get an error that says `make: g++: Command not found`
 Run: `dnf install gcc-c++`
 4. Install Bundler v1.12 for compatibility via `gem install bundler -v 1.12`
-5. Go to directiory that you clone the your forked repository and run `jekyll serve`.
-In browser open "127.0.0.1:4000".
+5. Go to the directiory of your forked repository and run `jekyll serve`.
+In your browser open "127.0.0.1:4000".

 #### 3.3.
 Ubuntu